jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 My goal is to answer the following questions by the end of this article:

 1. How do we define modules that are reusable by a team in Terraform?
-2. How do we separate the IAC (Infrastructure as Code) between different environments while achieving [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)?
+2. How do we separate the IaC (Infrastructure as Code) between different environments while achieving [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)?
-    It is worth noting that IAC is after all code and the [best coding practices](#bestCodingPractices) that have been refined over the years for software systems are also applicable to IAC.
+    It is worth noting that IaC is after all code and the [best coding practices](#bestCodingPractices) that have been refined over the years for software systems are also applicable to IAC.
 3. What are some general Terraform tips and recommendations?

 Before proceeding let's define terraform and its relevancy within the DevOps universe.